Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Variable importance and effect of additional constraints on interval length

 \subsection{Probabilistic constraints and interval length optimization}

-In the previous section, we analyzed the effect of additional deterministic constraints on pressure.
-However, such constraints might not always be available with full certainty, but we might instead know that they hold with a high probability.
+We analyzed above the effect of additional deterministic constraints on pressure.
+However, such constraints might not always be available with full certainty; instead, we might know that they hold with high probability.
 This is the case, for example, when a frequentist confidence interval is available from another observing system.
-In this section, we show how to incorporate such probabilistic constraints within the proposed framework to reduce the final interval length.
+In this section, we show how to incorporate such probabilistic constraints within the proposed method while still maintaining finite-sample coverage.